 What are the requirements for a Community Event?

 How do I obtain the application for a Community Event?

-The Directions and Requirements for Temporary Food Facilities packet can be obtained by calling Contra Costa Environmental Health at 925-692-2500 or download the PDF [add link to PDF]
+The Directions and Requirements for Temporary Food Facilities packet can be obtained by calling Contra Costa Environmental Health at 925-692-2500 or download the PDF.

 Is there a deadline to apply for a Community Event?